restic/restic/doc/040_backup.rst

     $ restic -r /srv/restic-repo backup --files-from /tmp/files_to_backup /tmp/some_additional_file

 Paths in the listing file can be absolute or relative.
+Please note that patterns listed in a ``--files-from`` file are treated the same way as exclude patterns are, which means that beginning and trailing spaces are trimmed and special characters must be escaped.
+See the documentation above for more information.

 Comparing Snapshots
 *******************